Episode

 .

-No one on Tolstoy's going to win this game.
-Hugo's going all the
+Michelle: No one on Tolstoy's going to win this game.
+Hugo's going all the way, baby!

 .

-eventually, Hugo's going to have to split up.
-Only one person can
+Sara: But eventually, Hugo's going to have to split up.
+Only one person can win this.

 .